Workers Comp Law

 Depending on the severity of your injury, you may be eligible for:

-• Temporary total disability: If you are unable to work for more than five days due to your workplace injury, you may be eligible to receive 60% of your weekly wages for up to three years.
+- Temporary Total Disability: If you are unable to work for more than five days due to your workplace injury, you may be eligible to receive 60% of your weekly wages for up to three years.

-• Partial disability: If you become partially disabled as a result of your injury, meaning that you can return to work but cannot perform at your previous earning capacity, you are entitled to partial disability benefits under Massachusetts General Laws Chapter 152, Section 35.
+- Partial Disability: If you become partially disabled as a result of your injury, meaning that you can return to work but cannot perform at your previous earning capacity, you are entitled to partial disability benefits under Massachusetts General Laws Chapter 152, Section 35.
 There are several ways to calculate those benefits; however, your maximum partial disability rate can’t exceed 75% of your temporary total disability rate.

 Other available workers’ compensation benefits cover:

-Massachusetts Law Chapter 152, Section 28 states that workers’ compensation benefits will be doubled if the injury is caused by the employers’ “serious and willful misconduct.”
+Massachusetts Law Chapter 152, Section 28 states that workers’ compensation benefits will be doubled if the injury is caused by the employer’s “serious and willful misconduct.”
 This means that if an employer maintains a workplace that is dangerous and violates health and safety codes, you may be eligible for double workers’ compensation benefits.

 Massachusetts General Laws Chapter 152, Section 31 states that a surviving spouse may receive death benefits from the deceased’s employer as long as she remains:

-Who Is Exempt From Workers' Comp In Massachusetts?
+Who Is Exempt From Workers' Comp in Massachusetts?

-Members of an LLC, partners of an LLP, and sole proprietors of unincorporated businesses are not required by law to carry workers' compensation coverage for themselves, though they may still choose to add this coverage into their policies.
+Members of an LLC, partners of an LLP, and sole proprietors of unincorporated businesses are not required by law to carry workers' compensation coverage for themselves, though they may still choose to add this coverage to their policies.
 Corporate officers who own at least 25% interest in the corporation may also file for an exemption from workers' compensation coverage.

 What Happens If An Employer Doesn't Have Workers' Comp Coverage?